All Episodes

 What happens two days later?

-Of course not, you know.
+Of course not.

-So the Indians are now in a position of taking the brunt of these secondary sanctions, if that's what they call still call them.
+So the Indians are now in a position of taking the brunt of these secondary sanctions, if that's what they still call them.

-And uh, well, one result of that is you have the Chinese foreign minister in New Delhi yesterday and today and tomorrow.
+And well, one result of that is you have the Chinese foreign minister in New Delhi yesterday and today and tomorrow.

 The Indians and the Chinese never got along real well, right?

-But now they got to.
+But now they got together.

 Now they do.